E0han/E0han.github.io/_posts/2019-10-28-Software-modelling-and-design.markdown

 ###  3.4. <a name='Strategy'></a>Strategy
 ####  3.4.1. <a name='Problem-1'></a>Problem
-How to design for varying, but related, ::algorithms or policies::?
+How to design for varying, but related, algorithms or policies?
 How to design for the ability to change these algorithms or policies?
 ####  3.4.2. <a name='Solution-1'></a>Solution
 Define each algorithm/policy/strategy in a separate class, with a common interface.